 First, let’s talk about the crust.
 We’ve always traditionally had this pie on homemade pie crust.
 Which does require baking.
 But you can do that a day or 2 ahead of time if you wish.

 And of course, you do have options.
-To make this completely no-bake, you can pour the filling into a graham cracker crust.
+To make this completely no-bake, you can pour the filling into a pre-made shortbread or graham cracker crust.
 Because I think we can all agree that the combination of chocolate and graham crackers will always work!

 The pie filling is cooked on the stovetop, like an old-fashioned pudding.
 You bring a mixture of milk, cornstarch and sugar in a saucepan to boiling, then add eggs by first whisking some of the hot mixture into the eggs, then adding it all back to the saucepan.
 This process is called “tempering” and it is done to bring the temperature of the eggs up slowly.
 If you don’t do this, you risk ending up with scrambled eggs in your pie filling!